reeham4411/Blog/README.md

 # Pakistani Dramas Website

 Welcome to the **Pakistani Dramas Blog**! 🎭 This simple yet elegant website provides insights into Pakistani dramas, including reviews, ratings, and featured content.
-The site is built purely using **HTML** with **internal CSS**, without any external stylesheets or JavaScript.
+The site is built purely using **HTML** with **CSS style sheets** and JS

 ## 📌 Features
 - 🏠 **Home Page**: Welcomes users with featured dramas (e.g., Tere Bin, Parizaad, Sinf-e-Aahan).